 We’re getting on with the job of extending light rail south to Woden.
 This was a key ACT Labor election commitment in 2016.

-We’ve approved the Business Case for Stage 2A, which will extend light rail to Commonwealth Park.
+Stage 2A will extend light rail to Commonwealth Park.

-By starting the work on stage 2A now – and with contracts expected to be signed next year – we are capitalising on the expertise developed through the stage one.
+By starting the work on stage 2A now we are capitalising on the expertise developed through the stage one.